Staz/nz-covid19-data/README.md

 Some gotchas I found when playing with [Github flat data](https://github.com/marketplace/actions/flat-data)

 - The directories in the `downloaded_filename` path must already exist.
 They aren't created by the action.
-I was forced to create empty directories (apart from a README.md)
+I was forced to create empty directories (apart from a `.gitkeep`)

 ## Current data updated daily